ITMO-NSS-team/torch_DE_solver/README.md

 # torch_DE_solver
-Combines power of torch, numerical methods to conquer and solve ALL {O,P}DEs
+Combines power of torch, numerical methods and math overall to conquer and solve ALL {O,P}DEs

 There are three examples to provide a little insight to an operator form